UniCT-WebDevelopment/Briscola5/README.md

 ##### Last note

-In this version the code is not easy to read.
+The code is not easy to read.
 I'll fix it in future updates.